stefaneidelloth/treezjs/doc/components/number/double.md

 The css width as a string, e.g. '500px'.

+### input-width

+the css width of the number input field as as string, e.g. '100px'.

 ### label

 The label text that is shown before the combo box as a string.

 ## HTML String Attributes

 ### value

+The current value string.

+### min

+The minimum value that can be entered as a string (default is '-9007199254740991').

+### max

-The current value as a string.
+The maximum value that can be entered as a string (default is '9007199254740991').

 ### disabled